To meet the community's needs

 Library Catalogue & Collections

-For more information on the collections available, head to the Tararua District Library website and check out the Collections page.
+For more information on the collections available, visit the Tararua District Library website and check out the Collections page.

-To log in, click on the link below, input your user name (library membership number) and your password.
+To log in, click on the link below, input your user name (library membership number) and your passcode (or click the forgotten passcode link).

-As a Library member you can access and download our wide selection of e-Books to your electronic device (excluding Kindle) for free.
+As a Library member you can access and download our growing selection of free e-Books to your electronic device (excluding Kindle).
 You can access the collection by:

 More information about Tararua District Library electronic/online resources